1 / 9

 What’s the best Peugeot 3008 model/engine to choose?

 Engine-wise, it’ll depend on your needs.
-For just pootling around town the 1.2-litre petrol is fine, but the 1.6-litre diesel is the best all-rounder.
+For just pootling around town the 1.2-litre petrol is fine with the Peugeot 3008, but the 1.6-litre diesel is the best all-rounder.
 Two power versions are available – don’t go for low power 100PS as this is only available in the basic Active trim and only has a five-speed gearbox.

 What other cars are similar to the Peugeot 3008?